atmoos/cv/ReferenceArchitectures.md

 ### Topology

-Event based architecture based on a broker topology, relying on eventual consistency.
+Event based architecture based on a broker topology & relying on eventual consistency.

 **Note**: This was *not my design*.
 I include it as it was a project most influential in my journey to becoming an architect.
 The depiction of the system has been greatly simplified as well as names intentionally left vague.
-This is to protect the client I was working for.
+This is to protect the former clients IP.

 ![Expert system topology](./assets/ExpertSystem.webp "Expert System")

 Conceptual notes:

 - the service bus is responsible for relaying the majority of messages
-- the web app consists of two apps
+- the web app actually consists of two apps, each with
   - Angular frontend with ASP.Net core backend
   - REST API defined in Swagger
-- Some trigger-connections have been omitted for brevity
+- Some "trigger-connections" have been omitted for brevity

 ### Challenges

-The design proved to be very capable and able to evolve over time.
+The design proved to be very capable and also able to evolve over time.
 I was mostly involved with changes to "sub-designs" or in-depth problem analysis.

 - Design and realization of ambulance cloud pattern with lead architect
 - Fixing memory issues in "Data Extraction"
   - Space complexity from $O(n) \to O(1)$
 - Fixing performance bottlenecks
-  - CosmosDB and overly hasty implementations caused significant slowdown
+  - CosmosDB specialities and overly hasty implementations caused significant slowdown
 - *Unsolved* issue of conceptually not knowing when stream analytics completes.
 (Akin to the halting problem?)
   - We knew when anomalies where found, but
   - *not* when none were found.